TencentARC/ArcNerf/docs/models.md

 You just need to keep the tensors in cpu and set `gpu_on_func` and it will bring every tensor to GPU online.
 (But large concatenation still takes time.)

+Generally we don't use this mode but put everything on GPU together.
+You need to carefully specify the chunk size when input size is huge(like 512^3).

 # Rays
 The dataset only provides `rays_o` and `rays_d`, but the actual sampling procedure is in model.
 Dataset may provide `bounds` for sampling guidance, which is generally coming from point_cloud in cam space.